michalmar/openai-demos-bot-webapp/README.md

 # Simple Chatbot using Azure OpenAI service

+## UPDATE:
+> This repo now uses the `ChatGPT-turbo` model in Azure OpenAI service.
+Esssentially only Prompts slightly changed (due to the [ChatML](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/chatgpt?pivots=programming-language-chat-ml) syntax), rest of the code and logi remains.

 ## Introduction
 Chatbots are computer programs that are used to create interaction between humans and computers.
 OpenAI `text-davinci` is a modern language model based on neural networks developed to understand human language.
 This article will focus on how to create an effective chatbot based on the [Azure OpenAI](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/) `text-davinci` model.